-If you are looking for a temporary centralised ventilation system, you may wish to consider using the Ventex range of fans; offering airflows of between 3,000 and 120,000 m/3 per hour.
+If you are looking for a larger temporary solution that will draw in clean air from outside, you may wish to consider using the Ventex range of fans; offering airflows of between 3,000 and 120,000 m/3 per hour.
 RVT offer both axial and centrifugal fans in a variety of sizes, and all units can be configured to provide either positive of negative pressure.

 For example, we recently installed a temporary positive pressure ventilation solution into a gym.
 We used a Ventex Centrifugal Fan 450S to force clean air into the building, thereby creating a positive pressure, and displacing any contaminated air.
 This also kept the gym nice and cool while members enjoyed their workout.